SeverinAlexB/grenache-nodejs-link/README.md

 <img src="logo.png" width="15%" />

-In Grenache, `grenache-nodejs-link` communicates with the DHT.
+In Grenache, `grenache-nodejs-link-simple` communicates with the DHT.

 ## Changes compared to regular link